bekoev/superhero-api-proxy/README.md

 # ToDo

+* Handle httpx.ConnectTimeout and other Superhero API connection errors (retry, report remaining errors to the caller)
 * Re-structure to layers: application, controllers, domain, infrastructure
 * Add descriptions to API docs
 * In the hero repo, evaluate the implementation using PG-specific "upserts" (complexity, readability)